AscendLab

 Privacy and browser support

-The browser decodes the video and exports the still image locally.
+The browser decodes the video and exports the still image with browser-side processing.

-Unsupported video containers or codecs show a message instead of uploading the file.
+Unsupported video containers or codecs show a message when the browser cannot decode the file.

 The first version accepts videos up to 500MB for stable desktop and mobile behavior.

-Exported thumbnails do not preserve video metadata, audio, motion, subtitles, or animation.
+Exported thumbnails capture the selected timestamp but may not represent an exact frame in every codec.
+They do not preserve video metadata, audio, motion, subtitles, or animation.

 Example